Greeny1992/Simple_Storybook/LabSession.md

 To build our task list in a C-DD manner, we have to think of the simplest component of our list.
 The simplest component will be a Task, which has a

+- @Input task ➡️ A task with properties   id: string;
+  title: string;
+  state: string;
-- title ➡️ a string describing the task
+- @Output onPinTask ➡️ Event when a task is pinned
-- state ➡️ is the task checked (archived) or pinned
+- @Output onArchiveTask ➡️ Event when a task is archived

 At first, let's create the component and the accompanying story file:
 *src/app/components/task.component.ts*